USDA-SCINet/scinet-site/sn_collections/_guides/data/rclone.md

 ```bash
 man rclone
 ```
-3. Acommon case might be to backup your SCINet project directory to box.
+3. A common case might be to backup your SCINet project directory to box.
 You could do this with:
 ```bash
 rclone copy /project/bogus_genome usdabox:/scinetbackup/bogus_genome --verbose
 ```